At No Exceptions, several core values inform our work and conversation. We want to share them with you here and offer a short elaboration on each:

 “[Prison] abolition is not just about closing the doors to violent institutions, but also about building up and recovering institutions and practices and relationships that nurture wholeness, self-determination and transformation.
 Abolition is not some distant future but something we create in every moment when we say no to the traps of empire and yes to the nourishing possibilities dreamed of and practiced by our ancestors and friends.
 Every time we insist on accessible and affirming healthcare, safe and quality education, meaningful and secure employment, loving and healing relationships, and being our full and whole selves, we are doing abolition.
 Abolition is about breaking down things that oppress and building up things that nourish.
 Abolition is the practice of transformation in the here and now and the ever after… To claim our legacy of beautiful impossibility is to begin practicing ways of being with one another and making movement that sustain all life on this planet, without exception.
 It is to begin speaking what we have not yet had the words to wish for.” – Captive Genders, ed.
 Eric Stanley and Nat Smith, p 36-7 (emphasis added)

 Slavery in any form visited upon any group of people dehumanizes and enslaves the entire social order.
 Additionally, we recognize that an attitude of charity or moral superiority wherein freedom is brought down to the slaves from on high continues the objectification and denial of agency to those in confinement.
 We believe that there is no liberation without co-liberation, and we therefore seek to liberate both the “free” and the “captive.”As Lilla Watson famously said, “If you have come here to help me, you are wasting our time.
 But if you have come because your liberation is bound up with mine, then let us work together.”
 To that end, any work to abolish mass incarceration must be done in collaboration with prisoners.
 Leaders in the struggle must come from within.
 If we are to realize our goals, we must understand and practice mutual aid between and amongst insiders and outsiders, the loved ones of prisoners, and the diverse organizations who seek the common objective of ending mass incarceration.
 We recognize the strong opposition we face from those with a vested economic interest in the continuation of the PIC, and the crippling power of the rhetoric of fear.
-Accordingly, those engaged in the struggle for liberation must recognize that even as we may be focused on challenging, disrupting, and transforming different aspects of the PIC, our true strength lies in our unity and support of one another.
+Accordingly, those engaged in the struggle for liberation must recognize that even as we may be focused on challenging, disrupting, and abolishing the PIC, our true strength lies in our unity and support of one another.

 An Irish proverb says, “It is in the shelter of each other that the people live.”
 Reconciliation, from the Latin, means “to call together again.”
 It is the process of bringing together that which should not have been separated and should not remain separated.
 We want to reconcile the outside world of society and the invisible world of prison, a world society hopes will stay “out of sight, and out of mind.”
 We reject this reality and seek to break down the walls the Powers That Be use to separate us.
 Reconciliation is about learning to live together well.
 It is about empathy and grace, engaging division truthfully, building trust through encounter and collaboration, and embracing our interdependence.
 It’s the belief that social separations should not be permanent, that antagonism is far less preferable to cooperation, and that mercy should triumph over vengeance.
 In short, reconciliation is learning to live in each other’s shelter.